| JOB DESCRIPTIONThe work of the insulator journeyman

 journeyman to work from a set of blue prints

-It is construction work and the work
+and specs.
+WORKING CONDITIONSIt is construction work and the work

 is outside as well as inside, and weather